securestart/sstart/README.md

 - Configuration file structure
 - All supported providers and their options
 - Authentication methods
+- Template providers for constructing secrets from other providers
 - Template variables
 - Multiple provider setup
 - Key mappings